Table of Contents

 9 or 10

-Mallory uses opaque lenses to provide an even dispersion of the light and eliminate the distracting bright spots that can be seen with Stacklights that use clear or colored lenses.
-The opaque lens essentially provides a less distracting and more pleasing visual experience.
+Mallory provides semi-opaque lenses in some series because Mallory wants to give customers various options.
+The semi-opaque lenses provide an even dispersion of the light and eliminate the distracting bright spots that can be seen with some Stacklights that use clear or colored lenses.

 Yes.
 Contact Mallory- firstname.lastname@example.org (email) or 317-612-1000 to discuss your needs.

 Yes.
 The different color LED’s chips offer different light outputs, so Mallory does our best to adjust them so that all the colors are approximately the same, but there can be still be small differences between the color brightness of the various stacks.
 However, if one of the stack colors is difficult to see because it is too dim from 10 feet away under normal lighting, there may be a problem and Mallory should be contacted.

 Mallory’s Stacklights are only rated for indoor usage, so the light levels may be too dim to see very well under bright outside lighting.
 Under normal indoor lighting, there should be no problem seeing the individual stacks when lit up.